sujapoo/TeachPortal/README.md

 o	Add rate limiting and security measures to prevent brute-force attacks.
 6. UI Improvements
 o	Enhance frontend UI with better styling and responsiveness.
+7. Unit Testing:

-Unit Testing: This enhancement plan integrates unit testing for each security and functionality improvement to ensure that all enhancements are validated and verified systematically.
+This enhancement plan integrates unit testing for each security and functionality improvement to ensure that all enhancements are validated and verified systematically.
-Doumentation in Controller to move OpenAPI
+8. Forget password
+9. Update, Delete student and Teacher infromation.

-7. API Endpoints
+10. API Endpoints
-8. 1.
-POST /api/auth/signup
+1. POST /api/auth/signup
-9. Registers a new teacher.
-Request Body: json
+Registers a new teacher.

-{
-  "userName": "string",
-  "email": "string",
-  "passwordHash": "string",
-  "firstName": "string",
-  "lastName": "string",
-  "students": []
-}
-Response: 200 OK - Teacher successfully registered.
-10. 2.
-POST /api/auth/login
+2. POST /api/auth/login
 Authenticates a teacher and returns a JWT token.

-Request Body: json
-{
-  "username": "string",
-  "password": "string"
-}
-Response: 200 OK - Returns a JWT token.
-11. 3.
-POST /api/students
+3. POST /api/students
 Adds a new student.
-Request Body: json
-{
-  "firstName": "string",
-  "lastName": "string",
-  "email": "string",
-  "teacherId": 1,
-  "teacher": null
-}
-Response: 200 OK - Student successfully added.
+R

-12. 4.
-GET /api/students
+4. GET /api/students
 Retrieves a list of all students.
 Response: 200 OK - Returns an array of students.

-13. 5.
-GET /api/teacher
+5. GET /api/teacher
-14. Retrieves a list of all teachers with an overview (name and student count).
+Retrieves a list of all teachers with an overview (name and student count).
 Response: 200 OK - Returns an array of teacher overviews.